josh-collinsworth/sveltekit-blog-starter/README.md

 If you want to use other frontmatter properties in the template (or just modify the layout), make changes in `src/routes/blog/[post]/+page.svelte`.

-**Note: posts should have a `date` frontmatter property.** This is how they're sorted by default.
-There are also other frontmatter properties used to enhance the site experience (like the `coverWidth` and `coverHeight`, which are used in the template to reserve space for the image, minimizing cumulative layout shift).
+⚠️ **Note: posts should have a `date` and an `excerpt` defined in the fronmatter.** They're sorted by `date`, and use `excerpt` in page meta tags (for SEO, social sharing, etc.) There are also other frontmatter properties used to enhance the site experience, like the `coverWidth` and `coverHeight`, which are used in the template to reserve space for the image, minimizing cumulative layout shift.

 The starter will still work without `date` properties in your posts, but the sorting won't be right.
+Similarly, you can have posts without an `excerpt`, but your SEO/social previews will be sub-optimal.

 Also: while there's no link to it by default, `/blog/category` exists as an archive of all your post categories.